Mission:

 History:

-The initial funding for this organization was provided by the County of Dane, Wisconsin.
+The initial funding for this organization was provided by the County of Dane with a 3-year grant from 2024 to 2026

 The Covid 19 pandemic has highlighted the persistent health disparities experienced by BIPOC (Black, Indigenous, and People of Color) individuals across the Country and in our communities.